 - The GASB rules only define pension and non-OPEB liability and expense for financial reporting purposes, and do not apply to contribution amounts for pension funding purposes.
 Employers and plans must still develop and adopt funding policies under current practices. - When measuring pension liability, GASB 67 uses the same actuarial cost method (Entry Age) and the same type of discount rate (expected return on assets) as ACERA uses for funding.
 This means that the TPL measure for financial reporting shown in the report is determined on generally the same basis as ACERA's Actuarial Accrued Liability (AAL) measure for funding.
 Note that the same is generally true for the Normal Cost component of the annual plan cost for funding and financial reporting. - The Net Pension Liability (NPL) is equal to the difference between the TPL and the Plan's Fiduciary Net Position.
-The Plan's Fiduciary Net Position is equal to the fair value (market value) of assets and therefore, the NPL measure is very similar to an Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis.
+The Plan's Fiduciary Net Position is equal to the market value of assets and therefore, the NPL measure is very similar to an Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis.

-GASB Statement No. 74, Reporting the 2021 Net OPEB Liability (NOL)
+GASB Statement No. 74, Reporting the 2022 Net OPEB Liability/Asset) (NOL/NOA)

-As of December 31, 2021, the Net OPEB Liability (NOL) decreased to (\$420.6) million (a surplus), from \$6.7 million (a liability) as of December 31, 2020.
-The decrease was primarily the result of favorable investment results during calendar year 2021 of about \$404.9 million (for an actual market return of 41.9% versus 7.0% assumed in the valuation.
+As of December 31, 2022, the Net OPEB Liability/Asset (NOL/NOA) increased from \$420.6 million Net OPEB Asset (surplus) as of December 31, 2021, to \$191.3 million Net OPEB Liability as of December 31, 2022.
+The \$611.9 million increase in the NOL was primarily the result of unfavorable investment results during calendar year 2022.